 Band gets turned on during sleep and disrupts sleep mode: Dude!
 Use Do Not Disturb Mode.
-You can schedule it according to you sleep timing.
+You can schedule it according to your sleep timing.

 Huawei Wear and Health Apps are bad! : No, they aren’t.
 It provides all features and just a little complex.
 Yes, the time to sync data from watch to phone is a little high.
 Tested with LG Q6 and Yu Yureka.

 Brightness: Hardly visible in strong sunlight.
-When compared with MiBand 2, both are same.
+When compared with MiBand 2, both are the same.